Virinco/WATS-Client-Converter-Teradyne-ICT-GR228X/README.md

 You can download the latest released version of the converter [here](https://github.com/Virinco/WATS-Client-Converter-Teradyne-ICT-GR228X/releases/latest).
 See the Custom Converter section in the [WATS Client Installation Guide](https://wats.com/download) for your version of the WATS Client for how to install a converter.

-### Configuration
+### Test-software configuration

-This converter only supports output from Teradyne ICT GR228X in the same format as one of the example files.
+This is an example converter for Teradyne ICT GR228X that only supports output in the same format as the example files.
+Different configurations of the test software will require an accordingly different converter.

 ### Parameters